 I got some great feedback on a post I shared recently about how to maximize the life of your produce by learning where to store it in the fridge.
-So, I thought it would be a great idea to expand on that theme a bit by talking about how long you should be keeping that expensive local, grass-fed and organic meat and wild caught fish you’ve been investing in.
+So, I thought it would be a great idea to expand on that theme a bit by talking about how long you should be keeping that expensive local, grass-fed, and organic meat and wild-caught fish you’ve been investing in.
 Y’all make me so proud! 🙂

-First let’s talk about poultry storage.
+First, let’s talk about poultry storage.

-Nothing has quite as off-putting a smell as chicken that’s past its prime.
+Nothing has quite as off-putting a smell as a chicken that’s past its prime.
 Eew.
 When you come home from the market, ideally you’ll be prepping your chicken for use later in the week (we have many cookbooks that can help you turn that plain old chicken into a masterpiece!).
 But, if you need a day or two to gather your bearings, keep that poultry in its original packaging and use it up within a day or two.
 I recommend putting the package of raw chicken on a plate in the fridge so the juices don’t drip, contaminating whatever they touch.

 Never consume poultry past its best-by date.
 That’s asking for serious trouble.
 And you do not want to mess around with chicken.

 If you’re not sure when you’ll be using it, wrap the original packaging in a resealable freezer bag and keep it in the freezer for up to three months.
 If it will be frozen longer than that, use resealable freezer bags to wrap the chicken in portions in order to prevent freezer burn.
 The best way to cut down on freezer burn is to purchase poultry in vacuum-packed bags or use your own vacuum sealer contraption.

 Shellfish storage.
 Shellfish storage.
 Selfish shortage . . . what a tongue twister!
 However you say it, you need to keep that shellfish and seafood good and fresh when you get home with it.